Captain Boycott (film): Production

 During shooting of this film in 1946, Bernard Cardinal Griffin, the then Archbishop of Westminster, paid an official visit to the set, during which he met the film's two stars Kathleen Ryan and Stewart Granger.
 The event was filmed for newsreel.

+Reception

 Box office

 According to trade papers, the film was a "notable box office attraction" at British cinemas in 1947.

-Critical reception
+Critical

+The Monthly Film Bulletin wrote: "The opening scenes of the film are jerky and confusing, but once it gets into its stride this exciting historical theme is well handled.
+Portrayal of Irish scenery and character is sensitive although Stewart Granger's Irish hero is somewhat heavy-handed.
+Cecil Parker is magnificent as Boycott.
+Robert Donat makes a short but effective appearance as Parnell."

+Variety wrote: "This story of troubled Ireland in 1880 is off from the beaten track.
+From Philip Rooney's historical romance Frank Launder and Sidney Gilliat have fashioned a first-rate film, although some of the changes from the novel appear unnecessary. ...
+Since scant attention has been paid to history it is a pity that a litle more tension was not engendered between the estranged lovers.
+Granger has compensatory scenes, but Miss Ryan has been sadly neglected.
+Picture should give Granger a much-needed fillip and please his multitude of fans.
+Cecil Parker makes Captain Boycott a most credible and understandable figure, and Ireland's leading comic, Noel Purcell, misses nothing as a fire-eating schoolmaster agitator.
+Good actor as Alastair Sim is, he is still a Scot, and his humor is not that of the Irish parish priest."

-Overall, the reception of the movie was positive.
-In an original review published in 1947, The New York Times Bosley Crowther enthused that "a generous assortment of rich and pungent Irish characters contributes not only to the action but to the spirit, humor and charm of the film ... with the added virtues of beautiful vistas across the Irish countryside Launder have given us a picture which should thrill, amuse—and counsel well."
+In The New York Times Bosley Crowther wrote that "a generous assortment of rich and pungent Irish characters contributes not only to the action but to the spirit, humor and charm of the film ... with the added virtues of beautiful vistas across the Irish countryside Launder have given us a picture which should thrill, amuse – and counsel well."

 Screenonline described Captain Boycott as "expertly constructed, wittily scripted, impeccably cast and enormously entertaining".

-Film 4 reviews, while describing the movie as "by turns enlightening and inspiring" felt that it had missed the point somewhat, and that "its characters are a little too quaint and good to convince ... while the script remains curiously unfocused."
+Film4 wrote: "Captain Boycott is in turns enlightening and inspiring, but ultimately its characters are a little too quaint and good to convince, or at least to make for successful drama, while the script remains curiously unfocused."